 Keep in mind that trial driven by product benefit is a tactic designed to grab a bit of market share.
 It is not a mature market strategy.
 That is, only a long-term strategy will win over a significant number of people long enough to make a permanent change in their behavior.
 (Market psychologists tell us that a buying behavior becomes a habit after an average of four purchase cycles.)

-A winning brand strategy is all about share of emotional attachment, emotional intensity and attribution.
+A winning brand strategy is all about a share of emotional attachment, emotional intensity and attribution.
 Own their heart and you will get their loyalty heart.
 Stealing market share — and keeping it through four purchase cycles — is possible only when the brand reflects the values and aspirations of the consumer.
 They need to feel more complete because of their choice.
 Are they smarter?
 Kinder?
 Better parents?
 Are they cooler?
 These are the questions your brand needs to answer.
-Remember, brand is about your customer.
+Remember, the brand is about your customer.
 It is never about soap powder.